Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Calculating the Upfront Cost

 Bulk purchases require more money upfront, but often cost less per unit.
-Before filling your cart at Costco or Sam’s Club, do some math to confirm you’re actually saving.
+Do some math before filling your Costco or Sam’s Club cart to confirm your savings.

 Compare the price per unit (like price per ounce or item) between bulk and regular sizes.
 For example, a 64-ounce peanut butter container at $12.99 ($0.20/oz) is better than a 16-ounce jar for $4.99 ($0.31/oz).